patrykpilek/php-for-beginners/README.md

   - Add a database class and connect to the database using php data objects (PDO)
   - Queries in PDO: Change the index page to use the new database class
   - Catch database errors using exception and try ... catch blocks
+  - Prepared statements with named parameters in PDO: view an individual article
 - [ ] Authentication Using the Database
 - [ ] Class Autoloading
 - [ ] Site Administration